-The current Council was elected in November 2020 to a four-year term.
+The current Council was elected in November 2020 for a four-year term.

 The Council is made up of nine elected Councillors, including the Mayor and Deputy Mayor.

-The City of Yarra is divided into 3 geographic wards; each ward is represented by three Councillors:
+The City of Yarra is divided into three geographic wards.
+Each ward is represented by three Councillors.